 Level 1 Rules & Regulations (1-13): In addition to adherence to the articles set forth in the Declaration of Restrictive Covenants and Charge Upon the Land, the following rules and regulations shall be followed.

-Use of all common property will cease at 8:00pm except for scheduled community activities.
+Use of all common property will cease as posted or at 9:00pm except for scheduled community activities.

 Trash and recycle containers/bags must not be in public view more than 24 hours prior to and or following the established day of trash removal.
 Trash stored on decks must be kept in cans. (“Public View” is defined as; a view from any Newberry Township Public Street or Sidewalk.”